plasmabio/plasma/README.md

 ![logo](./docs/images/logo/full-logo.png)

-Plasma is an e-learning Jupyter-based platform for data analysis.
+Plasma is an e-learning Jupyter-based platform for teaching coding and computational data analysis.
 This repository contains configuration files to setup and deploy Plasma on a single machine.

 ## Documentation